-Ariana is responsible for the data collection, management and analysis needed to support various impact and operational workstreams.
-She evaluates the social impact associated with lending by ensuring the completeness and accuracy of data, and collects and analyzes data to support HR projects and operational improvements related to talent development and staffing.
+Ariana is responsible for the data collection, management and analysis of BlueHub’s impact practice.
+She evaluates the social impact associated with lending by ensuring the completeness and accuracy of data.

 Before joining BlueHub, Ariana worked as a District Office Manager for a member of the NY State Assembly in Albany.
 She was responsible for constituent case management and external stakeholder communications, and assisted with legislative research priorities.

-Ariana holds a BA in political science from Hatwick College, and is pursuing an MPA with a concentration in public policy and nonprofit organizational theory from SUNY Albany.
+Ariana holds a BA in political science from Hartwick College and an MPA with a concentration in public policy and nonprofit organizational theory from SUNY Albany.